Signature Aviation plc (OTCMKTS:BBAVY) Short Interest Update

-Signature Aviation plc (OTCMKTS:BBAVY) was the recipient of a significant decrease in short interest during the month of October.
+Signature Aviation plc (OTCMKTS:BBAVY) saw a significant decrease in short interest during the month of October.
 As of October 15th, there was short interest totalling 1,500 shares, a decrease of 40.0% from the September 30th total of 2,500 shares.
-Based on an average trading volume of 400 shares, the days-to-cover ratio is presently 3.8 days.
+Based on an average daily trading volume, of 400 shares, the short-interest ratio is currently 3.8 days.

-A number of research analysts have recently commented on BBAVY shares.
-Barclays reissued an “overweight” rating on shares of Signature Aviation in a report on Wednesday, September 9th.
-JPMorgan Chase & Co. reaffirmed a “neutral” rating on shares of Signature Aviation in a research note on Wednesday, September 9th.
+A number of brokerages recently commented on BBAVY.
+JPMorgan Chase & Co. reissued a “neutral” rating on shares of Signature Aviation in a research note on Wednesday, September 9th.
 ValuEngine raised Signature Aviation from a “hold” rating to a “buy” rating in a research note on Monday, October 12th.
-Finally, Zacks Investment Research downgraded Signature Aviation from a “hold” rating to a “sell” rating in a research note on Tuesday.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and two have assigned a buy rating to the company.
-Signature Aviation has a consensus rating of “Hold” and a consensus price target of $19.00.
+Barclays reaffirmed an “overweight” rating on shares of Signature Aviation in a research note on Wednesday, September 9th.
+Finally, Zacks Investment Research lowered Signature Aviation from a “hold” rating to a “sell” rating in a research note on Tuesday.
+Two research analysts have rated the stock with a sell rating, three have given a hold rating and two have issued a buy rating to the stock.
+The stock has an average rating of “Hold” and a consensus price target of $19.00.

 Signature Aviation plc provides flight support services to the business and general aviation (B&GA) markets in the United Kingdom, Mainland Europe, North America, and internationally.
 The company operates a fixed base operation network that offers service support for B&GA travel, including fueling, ground handling, passenger and pilot services, and amenities; hangarage for overnight parking and home based aircraft storage; technical support, line and heavy maintenance, inspection, and aircraft on ground (AoG) services through Signature TECHNICAir; Signature ELITE class that provides Signature services to commercial travelers; and aircraft management and charter services through Gama Aviation Signature Aircraft Management.